JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/packages.md

 ```
 See official [documentation](https://docs.julialang.org/en/v1/stdlib/Statistics/) for more information.
 More statistics-related functions can be found in [StatsBase](https://juliastats.org/StatsBase.jl/stable/).
 This package provides functions for scalar statistics, high-order moment computation, counting, ranking, covariances, sampling, and empirical density estimation.

 Another standard package that should be mentioned is the [`LinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package, which provides native implementations of many common and useful linear algebra operations.
-The package provides function for computing matrix determinant, inversion or eigenvalues and eigen vectors
+The package provides function for computing matrix determinant, inversion, norm or eigenvalues and eigen vectors

 ```@repl lingebra
 using LinearAlgebra